 Why do sewers block?

 In most cases sewers block as a result of the wrong things being poured down the sink or flushed down the toilet.
-In fact, 55% of blockages are caused by our very customers.
+In fact, around 70% of blockages are caused by sewer misuse.
 When this happens, sewers get blocked causing raw sewage to flood into homes, gardens, roads and watercourses.
 Not only is this really unpleasant, it can severely pollute rivers and streams.